Back to blogs

 • CS50: Introduction to Computer Science covers all the essential topics in computer science and introduces programming languages like Python and JavaScript.

-2. Lean the fundamentals of Blockchain and Smart Contracts development
+2. Learn the fundamentals of blockchain and smart contract development

 Key Resources:

-• Speedrun Ethereum is a series of challenges where you will have to develop 7 different web3 projects
+• Speed Run Ethereum is a series of challenges where you will have to develop seven different web3 projects.

-Once you understand how blockchain, Ethereum, EVM, and smart contract development using Solidity work, it’s time to deepen your knowledge and start learning Vyper!
+Once you understand how blockchain, Ethereum, the Ethereum Virtual Machine (EVM), and smart contract development using Solidity work, it’s time to deepen your knowledge and start learning Vyper!

 3. Learn Yul and Huff

-• Yul: is an intermediate language, similar to assembly, that can be compiled to bytecode for different backends.
+• Yul: is an intermediate language, similar to assembly (which you can learn on Updraft), that can be compiled into bytecode for different backends.
 It's designed for developers who want more control over their smart contracts' execution.

-• Huff: on the other hand, is a standalone, low-level programming language designed for developing highly optimized smart contracts that run on the Ethereum Virtual Machine (EVM).
-While EVM experts can use Huff to write highly efficient smart contracts for use in production, it can also serve as a way for beginners to learn more about EVM.
+• Huff: on the other hand, is a standalone, low-level programming language designed for developing highly optimized smart contracts that run on the EVM.
+While experts can use Huff to write highly efficient smart contracts for use in production, it can also serve as a way for beginners to learn more about EVM.

 4. Learn how to write secure smart contracts

-Since 2008, more than $77,000,000,000 have been stolen from decentralized finance, smart contracts, and users’ wallets - Due to low-security awareness, creative hackers, and lack of education when it comes to smart contracts audits, smart contract developers are now starting to focus on, and taking, best practices and smart contract auditing, very seriously.
+Since 2015, nearly $14,000,000,000 has been stolen from decentralized finance (DeFi), smart contracts, and users’ wallets due to low-security awareness, creative hackers, and lack of education about smart contract audits.
+But now, developers are starting to prioritize and adopt best practices and rigorous smart contract auditing practices.

-This need for security has made it crucial for developers to spend the right amount of time learning how to write secure codebases and advanced best practices and protect the value of protocols and users.
+The need for security has made it crucial for developers to spend more time learning how to write secure codebases and use best practices to protect the value of protocols and users.

-In addition to the how to become a blockchain developer roadmap - we’ve put together a collection of the best resources and platforms to teach you about smart contract auditing blockchain hacks, audits, and best practices while monetizing your skills as a blockchain security expert through competitive and solo audits.
+In addition to this how to become a blockchain developer roadmap - we’ve put together a collection of the best resources and platforms to teach you about smart contract auditing and help you monetize your skills as a blockchain security expert through competitive and solo audits.

-You should also checkout the smart contract auditing course on Cyfrin Updraft - the industry leading course for smart contract security researchers.
+You should also check out the smart contract auditing course on Cyfrin Updraft - the industry-leading, go-to course for smart contract security researchers.

 Key resources:

-• Ethers.js: probably the most common library amongst web3 frontend developers, it aims to be a complete and compact tool for interacting with the Ethereum Blockchain and its ecosystem.
+• Ethers.js is probably the most common library amongst web3 frontend developers.
+It aims to be a complete and compact tool for interacting with the Ethereum blockchain and its ecosystem.

-• Wagmi: wagmi is a collection of React Hooks that makes it easy to "Connect Wallet," display ENS and balance information, sign messages, interact with contracts from front-end applications
+• Wagmi is a collection of React Hooks that makes it easy to connect wallets, display Ethereum Name Service (ENS) and balance information, sign messages, and interact with contracts from front-end applications.

-• Viem: viem, from the same creators of WAGMI, delivers modular and composable APIs, Typescript primitives for developers and intuitive building blocks to build Ethereum apps and libraries.
+• Viem, is built by the same creators of WAGMI and delivers modular and composable APIs.
+It also offers typescript primitives for developers and intuitive building blocks to build Ethereum apps and libraries.

-• Alchemy SDK: The Alchemy SDK is a comprehensive and stable Javascript SDK, a 1:1 mapping for anyone using the Ethers.js Provider.
-It adds a significant amount of improved functionality on top of Ethers, such as easy access to Alchemy’s Enhanced and NFT APIs, robust WebSockets, and quality-of-life improvements such as automated retries.
+• The Alchemy SDK is a comprehensive and stable Javascript software development kit (SDK) with a 1:1 mapping for anyone using the Ethers.js Providers.
+It adds significantly improved functionality on top of Ethers, such as easy access to Alchemy’s Enhanced and NFT APIs, robust WebSockets, and quality-of-life improvements such as automated retries.

 Conclusion